Saihex/creation_wiki_pages/The4Tris/category/official_contents/The4Tris_Revolution.md

 <p class="warning_box">We are still trying to dig our own history to accurately write this page at the moment.</p>

 # The 4Tris' Revolution
-The 4Tris begins with [Sairo](../Characters/Sairo).
+The 4Tris begins with [Sairo Darling](../Characters/Sairo).
 Her name was firstly spelled `SAIRo` as abbreviation for **Smart Artificial Intelligence Robot** and yes she started as an AI Robot rather than [BCR](../logic/Brain_Crystal#brain-crystal-robot) that she currently is.

 ## Sairo's Revolution
-[Sairo](../Characters/Sairo) went through multiple iterations and was created as early as when Saihex Studios was **Starsdust Studios**.
+[Sairo Darling](../Characters/Sairo) went through multiple iterations and was created as early as when Saihex Studios was **Starsdust Studios**.

 Sairo was an taken from [IskandarAlex2's](https://github.com/IskandarAlex2) old creation [SAIBots](https://isk-inc-rblx.fandom.com/wiki/SAIBots) *(Warning: Fandom Wiki)* which under his [Roblox](https://www.roblox.com) Sci-Fi franchise **"I.S.K Inc"** which we already abandoned before we even thought of making `SAIRo`